rodaine/rodaine.github.io/content/posts/2022-12-23-x-files-crypto-ssh-client-golang/index.md

 [^debugging]: _"But, Chris, why didn't you use a log aggregator?"_ We did, but it was so-so slow and very expensive.
 Since then, I've suffered through an ELK stack, was pleasantly surprised by Loki, and spoiled by ~~caviar~~ Datadog Logs.
 I'll just say this: logs are expensive and inferior to metrics & traces.

 We cannot just connect to each host directly however.
-In order to minimize the attack surface of our VPC, we only expose SSH on a single well-hardened host, called a bastion.
+In order to minimize the attack surface of our private network, we only expose SSH on a single well-hardened host, called a bastion.

 [talk]: /talks/2016-08-25-ssh-with-go/slides.pdf
 [Tailscale]: https://tailscale.com/